JeroenRobben/blacknoise/docs/state-machine.md

 ## Notes

 - Sending cookie replies in initSent state (as an answer to a handshake response) is not explicitly described in the whitepaper.
-There should never be an immediate handshake retransmission when receiving a cookie reply (to not have a vector for amplification attacks I guess)?
+There should never be an immediate handshake retransmission when receiving a cookie reply.
 - Implementations should take care to reject handshake response replays in activeInitiator state.

 ```